georghe-crihan/HP-ZX2000-OpenVMS/README.md

 # Gossip

-It seems (see the Itanic references in the [doc](doc/) directory, that the HP-PA C-8800 Workstation shares literally the same board with it, including the CPU socket.
+It seems (see the Itanic references in the [doc](doc/) directory), that the HP-PA C-8800 Workstation shares literally the same board with it, including the CPU socket.
 You shoud be able in theory to drop in a C-8800 (Mako) and flash the firmware (BMC and EFI) and it boots.